 12.14.2.
 The choice between searching for the marker, or first recovering the competitor rests with the competitor or his crew.

-12.15 LOST MARKER (in events with logger scoring)
+12.15 LOST MARKER

 12.15.1 A marker, dropped within the Marker Measuring Area, is considered lost if it is not found and in possession of Officials within the time limit specified.
 Competitors may inquire with the measuring officials at a target or goal if they have doubt that their marker will be found.
 Competitors will not be allowed to search for markers in the MMA without the presence of an official.
 If a marker dropped or allegedly dropped in the MMA is considered lost, then the competitor will be scored by track point as if the competitor had missed the MMA.